Collider imprint of vector-like leptons in light of anomalous magnetic moment and neutrino data: Scan Results

 \subsection{Properties of the neutrino sector}

-The introduction of VLLs has implications for the neutrino sector, providing a mechanism to generating neutrino masses.
+The introduction of VLLs has implications for the neutrino sector, as it can impact the mechanism to generating neutrino masses.
+We must therefore ensure that the model is compatible with neutrino data.
 While compelling evidence from oscillation experiments indicates that their mass is non-zero~\cite{SNO:2002tuh, Super-Kamiokande:2005mbp}, the actual mass spectrum is unresolved.
 It can nevertheless be constrained thanks to cosmology.
 Indeed, the abundance of cosmic neutrinos and their contribution to the universe's total energy density during its early stages enables the study of their characteristics.
 Specifically, the sum of the neutrino masses $\sum m_{\nu}$ influences the cosmic microwave background, supernov\ae\ features, large scale structure, and big bang nucleosynthesis~\cite{Loureiro:2018pdz}.
 Present data has yielded an approximate upper limit of $\sum m_{\nu} < 0.26$~eV, a constraint that we have incorporated in our parameter space scans (see section~\ref{sec:model}).
 In our analysis of the neutrino sector, we have considered scenarios with the normal ordering (NO) and inverted ordering (IO) of the Majorana neutrino masses, and we have explored all mixing possibilities of the SM neutrinos with the neutral components of the VLL doublets and neutral singlets.
 The constraints imposed on the neutrino sector during the scan are detailed in Table~\ref{tab:3}.

 In figure \ref{fig:6}, we analyse the results of our parameter space scan in relation to their impact on neutrino masses.
 We classify the solutions into those with normal (top row) and inverted (bottom row) neutrino mass ordering, and we display the dependence of the masses of the heavier neutrinos on the neutrino Yukawa couplings to ordinary leptons $\mathbf{Y}_\mathbf{\nu}^{22}$ (left panels) and $\mathbf{Y}_\mathbf{\nu}^{33}$ (right panels).
 We recall that for normal-ordering scenarios, the lightest neutrino is $\nu_1$, while for inverted-ordering scenarios, it is $\nu_3$.
 Additionally, we use colour coding to highlight how each solution aligns with observed deviations in the anomalous magnetic moments of the muon and the electron.
 Many solutions exhibit a direct proportionality to the Yukawa coupling $\mathbf{Y}_\mathbf{\nu}$, as indicated by the dashed lines shown in the different figures.
 In such cases, loop corrections to neutrino masses, that involve the VLL states of the model, are negligibly small.
 However, this is not systematic, and when loop corrections are not negligible, results show a slight dependence on the magnitude of the neutrino Yukawa couplings.
 We also represent solutions compatible with the constraints on the neutrino masses listed in Table~\ref{tab:3} by using narrow green and red bands.
 Our analysis reveals that solutions explaining observed deviations observed in $a_\mu$ and $a_e$, as well as generating neutrino masses in agreement with data, exist for both normal and inverted neutrino mass orderings.